jhildenbiddle/css-vars-ponyfill/README.md

 Determines if the ponyfill will only generate legacy-compatible CSS in browsers that lack native support (i.e., legacy browsers).

 When `true`, the ponyfill will only generate legacy-compatible CSS, trigger callbacks, and (optionally) update the DOM in browsers that lack native support.
 When `false`, the ponyfill will treat all browsers as legacy, regardless of their support for CSS custom properties.

-**Tip:** Setting this value to `false` can be useful when all browsers should function identically, such as when testing the ponyfill using a modern browser.

 **Example**